sdpetrovic/ascentOptimisation/ADDING_HEADER_AND_SOURCE_FILES_TO_PROJECT_README.txt

 - # Add header files.
 - # Add static libraries.

-5. The new files will be added to the source files and header files respectively.
+5. The new files will have to be added to the source files and header files respectively.
 Under # Add source files it should say set(PROJECTLIBRARIES_SOURCES "${SRCROOT}/projectLibraries/basicRecurrenceRelations.cpp"